Local structure can identify and quantify influential global spreaders in large scale social networks: Method

-Next, we show that the wide gap between the two peaks in $p(i,s)$ (Fig. 1C) can be used to distinguish between viral and local spreadings.
-In any SIR process, once the number of activated nodes reaches a threshold parameter $m$, the simulation could be terminated since this process is known to become most likely viral.
-We thus obtain a second approximated form of the node spreading power -- the truncated spreading power, \beq \tilde{S}(i) \equiv \tilde{s}^\infty \, \tilde{p}(i,\tilde{s}^\infty), \eeq where $\tilde{p}(i,\tilde{s}^\infty) = \sum_{s=m}^{N} p(i,s)$, and $\tilde{s}^\infty = \sum_{i=1}^{N} \tilde{p}(i,\tilde{s}^\infty)$.
-It turns out that percolation theory provides a fundamental approach to determine $m$.
-In fact, according to the theory, the distribution $ p_{\rm f}(i,s)$ has a fast decay tail $e^{-s/s^*}$, where $s^*$ gives a characteristic size of the finite components~\cite{newman2001random,Shlomo2010Book,BH1991book}.
-For any $m \geq s^*$, the error introduced in $\tilde{S}(i)$ by truncating this tail is small (see Fig.~2A for a comparison between $S(i)$ and $\tilde{S}(i)$).
-Figure 2B shows that the relative error $E^{\rm r}(i, m) \equiv [\tilde{S}(i) - S(i)]/S(i)$ decays quickly with $m$, and becomes negligible when $m \geq s^*$ (see SI~Sec.~IV and~V for a theoretical calculation of the error in random networks).
-The collapsing of the tails of $E^{\rm r}(i,m)$, which is essentially related to the integral of $p_{\rm f}(i,s)$, further reveals that $s^*$ is independent of $i$.
-The characteristic size $s^*$ has an important application: once it is determined either theoretically or numerically, it can be used as a threshold for the parameter $m$.
-As long as $m$ is chosen to be above $s^*$ (see SI.
-Sec.~VI), the truncated spreading power $\tilde{S}(i)$ is a good approximation for $S(i)$, and its error is well controlled.
+For real networks whose structures are much more complex than random networks, an exact solution to the spreading influence is not possible.
+But the critical phenomenon and the statistical properties of the two phases remain the same (Fig. 1C).
+We can leverage on these properties, in particular the wide gap between these two phases to distinguish between viral and local spreadings, and construct methods to estimate the spreading influence of nodes in the network.
+In SIR processes, once the number of activated nodes reaches a threshold parameter $m$, the simulation could be terminated since this process is known to become most likely viral.
+We thus obtain a second approximated form for the node spreading power -- the truncated spreading power, { \beq S(i)\approx \tilde{S}(i) \equiv \tilde{s}^\infty \, \tilde{p}(i,\tilde{s}^\infty), \eeq } where $\tilde{p}(i,\tilde{s}^\infty) \equiv \sum_{s=m}^{N} p(i,s)$, and $\tilde{s}^\infty \equiv\sum_{i=1}^{N} \tilde{p}(i,\tilde{s}^\infty)$.
+It turns out that percolation theory provides a fundamental insight into determining the threshold value $m$.
+According to the theory, the distribution $ p_{\rm f}(i,s)$ has a fast decay tail $e^{-s/s^*}$, where $s^*$ gives a characteristic size of the finite components~\cite{newman2001random,BH1991book}.
+For any $m \geq s^*$, the error introduced in $\tilde{S}(i)$ by truncating this tail is small (see Fig.~2A for a comparison between the real $S(i)$ and $\tilde{S}(i)$ in real networks).
+Figure 2B shows that the relative error $E^{\rm r}(i, m) \equiv [\tilde{S}(i) - S(i)]/S(i)$ decays quickly with $m$, and becomes negligible for $m \geq s^*$ (see SI~Sec.~IV and~V for a theoretical calculation of the error in random networks). { Similar to the giant component size, the characteristic component size $s^*$ {is} intrinsic to the whole network, and independent of the seed node $i$.} Hence the characteristic size $s^*$ has an important implication: once it is determined either theoretically or numerically, it can be used as a threshold for the parameter $m$.
+As long as $m$ is chosen to be above $s^*$, the truncated spreading power $\tilde{S}(i)$ is an excellent approximation for $S(i)$, and its error is well controlled (see SI.
+Sec.~VI).